 AMWA's mission is to promote excellence in medical communication and to provide educational resources in support of that goal.

-More than 5,000 members in the US, Canada, and 30 other countries.
+Close to 5,000 members in the US, Canada, and 30 other countries.
 Members work for pharmaceutical companies, universities and medical schools, hospitals, nonprofit organizations, government agencies, journals, and many other businesses and organizations.
 Many work as freelance writers and editors.
 Membership in AMWA is open to anyone interested in any aspect of medical communication.
 Student membership is also available.
 If you work in the field of medical communication, you belong in AMWA.
 The association's programs enhance the knowledge and skills of freelance medical writers and editors and of those employed by a hospital, medical school, clinic, health sciences center, foundation, health care association, a medical communication or biotechnology company, or a pharmaceutical company.

 Headquartered in Rockville, MD, AMWA is governed by a board of directors composed of a 13-member executive committee and representatives from its 19 US and Canadian chapters.